flyteorg/flytesnacks/cookbook/docs/index.md

 1. 🍷 Gets the classic [wine dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#wine-recognition-dataset)
    using [sklearn](https://scikit-learn.org/stable/).
-2. 📊 Processes the data that simplifies the 3-class prediction problem into a binary classification problem by collapsing class labels `1` and `2` into a single class.
+2. 📊 Processes the data that simplifies the 3-class prediction problem into a binary classification problem by consolidating class labels `1` and `2` into a single class.
 3. 🤖 Trains a `LogisticRegression` model to learn a binary classifier.